 Travel southwest to New York's Amish Trail Welcome Center, at the Trail's southern start.
 For a leisurely side trip, follow the Trail north to Gowanda.
 Shops along the way offer homemade baked goods, cheeses, hand-crafted furniture, baskets and quilts.
 Events include the Amish Trail's annual Old Fashioned Christmas celebration.

 Continue southwest to the Fenton History Center, where exhibits highlight local history.
 The elegant 1863 mansion was the home of New York's 22nd Governor, Rueben Fenton.
-From November 29 to January 18, the annual Holiday exhibit includes a dozen decorated Christmas trees.
+November 26, 2015 - January 16, 2016 with evening Holiday Candlelight Tours of the mansion on December 5, 12, 19, and 26.
 Listen to Christmas carols, learn about Jamestown's holiday traditions, and visit the gift shop.

 Travel west along Chautauqua Lake to tour the Southern Tier Brewing Company and sample seasonal brews.
-The Empty Pint Brewery Pub offers a selection of 14 draught beers paired with savory dishes like hickory-smoked pulled pork and hearty soups.
+The Empty Pint Brewery Pub offers a selection of 14 draught beers paired with savory dishes like hickory-smoked pulled pork and hearty soups Wednesday through Sunday; tours of the brewery offered on Saturday afternoons.

 Continue northwest along the lake to the Chautauqua Institution, offering horse-drawn bobsled rides every weekend from the first Saturday after Christmas through February.
 Bundle up and enjoy the soft ringing of bells as beautiful draft horses carry you through the picturesque Victorian village.
 Charming accommodations are open year-round.